Wodan58/joy1/doc/JOYimplJOY.md

 Introduction
 ============

 Changes that are mentioned in globals.h are described here.
+A summary of the changes is at the end of this page.

 Recent changes
 ==============